Taking the piss

-Taking the piss is a colloquial term meaning to mock at the expense of others, or to be joking, without the element of offence.
-It is also sometimes phrased as a question, 'are they taking the piss?', when referring to an individual who takes above and beyond what is thought acceptable, similar to the expression, 'give them an inch and they take a mile.
+Taking the piss is a colloquial term meaning to either mock at the expense of others, or to be joking, without the element of offence; or to be 'unfair' and take more than is warranted.
 It is a shortening of the idiom taking the piss out of, which is an expression meaning to mock, tease, joke, ridicule, or scoff.
-It is not to be confused with "taking a piss", which refers to the act of urinating.
-Taking the Mickey (Mickey Bliss, Cockney rhyming slang), taking the Mick or taking the Michael are additional terms for making fun of someone.
-These terms are most often used in the United Kingdom, Ireland, South Africa, New Zealand and Australia.
+Extracting the urine, taking the Mickey (Mickey Bliss, Cockney rhyming slang), taking the Mick or taking the Michael are additional terms for making fun of someone.
+These terms are most often used in the United Kingdom, Ireland, South Africa, New Zealand, and Australia.